prashantssingh/launchpad/README.md

 # launchpad
-Next generation satellite launcher with ability to fine-tune each settings invloved in Satellite launch
+Next generation satellite launcher with ability to fine-tune each settings involved in synchronised Satellite launch between launchpads.